by Richard A. Hays, for the Director, Corrosion Policy & Oversight (DCPO), (DASD) [Materiel Readiness]

 There are several environmental severity factors that influence corrosion.
 These include but are not limited to:

-- Presence of chloride
+- Presence of chlorides

 - Industrial pollutants

-- uV radiation
+- UV radiation

 - Microbiological activity

 These factors influence the degradation of materials in multiple ways.
-None are the same, but the impact, unless arrested can be devastating.
+None are the same, but the impact, unless mitigated, can be devastating.
 Corrosion affects metals, wood, pavements, fabrics, roofs, and building systems.
 The International Standards Organization (ISO) has a straight-forward approach to categorizing a region's corrosivity.
-As shown on the ISO Corrosivity Map in Figure 2, coastal areas tend to represent a higher corrosion threat due to the presence of chlorides and moisture in the presence of heat.
+As shown on the ISO Corrosivity Map in Figure 1, coastal areas tend to represent a higher corrosion threat due to the presence of chlorides and moisture in the presence of heat.

 While this is a good start to understanding the risks associated with environmental severity factors, local area considerations of climate, industrial impacts and intense solar exposures may result in higher corrosion rates than one would expect from only the presence of chlorides.
 It is prudent to investigate and understand environmental severity impacts for specific building and construction sites to establish the local corrosivity risk.
 See the Environmental Severity Page for a more extensive explanation related to this risk area.

 Interior Environments and Corrosion